regoyago/Obsidian/computer-science/artificial intelligence/artificial neural networks/multilayer perceptron.md

 #artificial_neural_networks

+[^1]: thus, the graph of the neural network would be a [[complete graph]]
-[^1]: the exact working of these layers is not fully known yet, they are usually referred to as a blackbox
+[^2]: the exact working of these layers is not fully known yet, they are usually referred to as a blackbox